tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

  * the output `ByteString` shall not be used after the source of the input `ByteString` is closed.

-Now these conditions do not refer to some *evaluation* that may happen lazily.
+These might look similar to the conditions we had to satisfy previously, but now these conditions do not refer to some *evaluation* that may happen lazily.
 The programmer is no longer responsible for distinguishing values from effectful computations, the compiler will do it for them.
-Thus, by using a streaming library, we are reducing the amount of unaided bookkeeping that the programmer needs to conduct.
+Thus, **by using a streaming library, we are reducing the amount of unaided bookkeeping that the programmer needs to conduct.**

-Let us consider the full program for the sake of completeness.
+Let us consider the full program for the sake of completeness:

 ```Haskell
 printHeadLineStream :: FilePath -> IO ()
 printHeadLineStream fp =